BarrierHT/Blog-App/README.md

 # Blog-App
-This is a Blog application
+This is a Online Blog application